 For most of the libs it will be as quick as dragging two files, sometimes a third step will be necessary, but no more than that.

-require it.
 Other libraries also rely on some native code, in that case you'll have to add these files to your app, otherwise the app will throw an error as soon as you try to use the library.

 Here are the few steps to link your libraries that contain native code